-# How do I use sipgate AI Assist in combination with HubSpot, Slack & Google Sheet?
+How do I use sipgate AI Assist in connection with Hubspot, Slack & Google Sheet?

 AI Assist is available exclusively in the sipgate app, which is used in conjunction with the sipgate cloud phone system.